9harshit/us-housing-supply-demand-analysis/README.md

     The correlation between a house price index and the Average Unemployment Rate is: -0.29934893638623483 The correlation between a house price index and the No of Housing Units is: 0.7576064599077678

+  - House price index has highest positive corelation with units of houses in nation, with increase in houses on market prices increase, indicating with that even though there was dip in house price after 2008 crisis people felt housing market was still a good investemnt choice
+  - House price index have negative corelation with Mortgage rate, with increase in Mortgage rate, demand reducese hence house price reduces.
+  - House price index also increase lead to increase in rent prices.
-  - House price has highest corelation with price per sqaure feet naturally and least with hospital rating in the area.
+  - House price index has negative corelation with unemployment rate.
+Since people have no jobs, demand reduces hence price of house reduces.
-  - House price have good relation with schools displaying hosue buyers tendacy to buy house near schools.

-  - Further plotting also shows that large and poplulus state like Texas and California have highest number of hospitals and school.
-But Median income of Texas is less than California which is why house prices in Texas is less in comparision California, but more in comparision to other state with similar income.
-(Diagram present in python notebook.)

 ## Model Building